 - The couple’s ages, medical history and the medical history of both their families are taken into consideration.

 - The ability of the couple to meet the needs of the child/children.

 - Any possible risk of harm to the child/children, including inherited disorders, abuse/neglect, any existing children in care, a history of violence, drug abuse, sexual abuse or relevant criminal convictions in either partner.

 - The affect any new child will have on any existing children.

-Shropshire and Telford & Wrekin CCG and Powys acceptance criteria
+Shropshire and Telford & Wrekin CCG and Wales acceptance criteria

 Depending on the couples Clinical Commissioning Group there may be additional criteria that must be met.
 You can find out more about these additional requirements by clicking on the links below;

 The NHS acceptance criteria is different to that of private patients.
 More information is available on the Private Patient Acceptance Criteria page.